SexyCornman/Website-link-img/README.md

 # Website-link-img
-The website i amde that contain links and images.
+The website i made that contain links and images.